fastify/csrf-protection/README.md

 We recommend using [fastify-helmet](https://github.com/fastify/fastify-helmet) to implement some of those mitigations.

 Security is always a tradeoff between risk mitigation, functionality and developer experience.
-As a result we will not consider a security vulnerability a default that might be unsafe in certain scenarios, as long as this module provides a way to provide a full mitigation.
+As a result we will not consider a report of a plugin default configuration option as security vulnerability that might be unsafe in certain scenarios as long as this module provides a way to provide full mitigation through configuration.

 # Install
 ```js